amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Backend Architecture/Data Models and Schema.md

 - `hashedPassword`: String, required
 - `tokenIdentifier`: String, required, unique via index
 - `hasSeenOnboarding`: Optional boolean flag
+- `hashedRecoveryCode`: Optional string field storing hashed recovery code for password reset
+- `recoveryCodeCreatedAt`: Optional number field storing timestamp when recovery code was generated

 The User entity serves as the authentication and authorization foundation for the application.
 Each user is uniquely identified by their `_id`, with additional unique constraints on username and tokenIdentifier through database indexes.
+The new recovery code fields support a password reset system that allows users to recover access to their accounts.

 ### Expense Entity
 **Fields:**